 There has been a variety of successes in network analysis based on various formalisms.
-For example, researchers have found trends in a wide variety of large-scale networks, including scale-free and small-world properties (Barabasi and Albert, 1999; Kleinberg, 2000).
-Other successes include the formal characterization of otherwise intuitive notions, such as "groupness" which can be formally characterized in the networks perspective using measures of structural cohesiveness and embeddedness (Moody and White, 2003), detecting outbreaks (Leskovec et al., 2007), and characterizing macroscopic properties of various large social and information networks (Leskovec et al., 2008).
+For example, researchers have found trends in a wide variety of large-scale networks, including scale-free and small-world properties [Barabasi and Albert (1999); Kleinberg (2000)].
+Other successes include the formal characterization of otherwise intuitive notions, such as "groupness" which can be formally characterized in the networks perspective using measures of structural cohesiveness and embeddedness [Moody and White (2003)], detecting outbreaks [Leskovec et al. (2007)], and characterizing macroscopic properties of various large social and information networks [Leskovec et al. (2008)].
 Additionally, there has been progress in statistical modeling of social networks, traditionally focusing on descriptive models such as the exponential random graph models, and more recently moving toward various latent space models that estimate an embedding of the network in a latent semantic space, as we review shortly in Section 2.
-A major limitation of most current methods for network modeling and inference (Hoff et al., 2002; Li and McCallum, 2006; Handcock et al., 2007) is that, they assume each actor, such as a social individual or a biological molecule in a network, undertakes a single and invariant role (or functionality, class label, etc., depending on the domain of interest), when interacting with other actors.
-In many realistic social and biological scenarios, every actor can play multiple roles (or under multiple influences) and the specific role being played dependents on whom the actor is interacting with; and the roles undertaken by an actor can change over time.
+A major limitation of most current methods for network modeling and inference [Hoff, Raftery and Handcock (2002); Li and McCallum (2006); Handcock, Raftery and Tantrum (2007)] is that they assume each actor, such as a social individual or a biological molecule in a network, undertakes a single and invariant role (or functionality, class label, etc., depending on the domain of interest), when interacting with other actors.
+In many realistic social and biological scenarios, every actor can play multiple roles (or under multiple influences) and the specific role being played depends on whom the actor is interacting with; and the roles undertaken by an actor can change over time.
 For example, during a developmental process or an immune response in a biological system, there may exist multiple underlying "themes" that determine the functionalities of each molecule and their relationships to each other, and such themes are dynamical and stochastic.
 As a result, the molecular networks at each time point are context-dependent and can undergo systematic rewiring, rather than being i.i.d. samples from a single underlying distribution, as assumed in most current biological network studies.
 We are interested in understanding the mechanisms that drive the temporal rewiring of biological networks during various cellular and physiological processes, and similar phenomena in time-varying social networks.

-In this paper, we propose a new Bayesian approach for network tomographic inference that will capture the multi-facet, context-specific, and temporal nature of an actor's role in large, heterogeneous, and evolving dynamic networks.
-The proposed method will build on a modified version of the mixed membership stochastic blockmodel (MMSB) (Airoldi et al., 2008), which enables network links to be realized by role-specific local connection mechanisms; each link is underlined by a separately chosen latent functional cause, and each vertex can have fractional involvement in multiple functions or roles which are captured by a mixed membership vector.
-Thereby the proposed model supports analyzing patterns of interactions between actors via statistically inferring an "embedding" of a network in a latent "tomographicspace" via the mixed membership vectors.
+In this paper we propose a new Bayesian approach for network tomographic inference that will capture the multi-facet, context-specific, and temporal nature of an actor's role in large, heterogeneous, and evolving dynamic networks.
+The proposed method will build on a modified version of the mixed membership stochastic blockmodel (MMSB) [Airoldi et al. (2008)], which enables network links to be realized by role-specific local connection mechanisms; each link is underlined by a separately chosen latent functional cause, and each vertex can have fractional involvement in multiple functions or roles which are captured by a mixed member-ship vector, thereby the proposed model supports analyzing patterns of interactions between actors via statistically inferring an "embedding" of a network in a latent "tomographic-space" via the mixed membership vectors.
 For example, the characteristics of group profiles of actors revealed by the mixed membership vectors can offer important and intuitive community structures in the networks in question.